 “When one boy among a dozen throws a stone into the air, crying out, that ‘what goes up must come down,’ it is very likely so to happen.”

 - Barnes was upset when his pet bird flew out the window.
-However, he knew that what goes up must come down, so he put a perch outside and hoped his bird would come back.
+However, his dad told him that what goes up must come down, so the bird would likely return at some point.

 Tip: Know Your Phrase (that’s this website) has the meaning of hundreds of phrases!
 Explore through our list of expressions and find one to read about.
 You might even learn a little about its origin.
 How do you find the list?
 At the top of the page is a menu with letters.
 Simply pick a letter to start browsing.